AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

 Contract Computation
 ~~~~~~~~~~~~~~~~~~~~

 Finally, unexpected flow messages may come from inaccuracy in flow contract computations.
 Why does flow analysis compute contracts?
-As we have explained earlier, both **`Global`** and **`Depends`** contracts are optional.
+As we have explained earlier, both :ada:`Global` and :ada:`Depends` contracts are optional.
 But GNATprove still needs them for some of its analysis.

 For example, knowing the set of global variables accessed by a subprogram is necessary for detecting the use of uninitialized variables.
-As for **`Depends`** contracts on a subprogram, they are necessary to be able to check user-supplied dependency contracts on callers of this subprogram.
+As for :ada:`Depends` contracts on a subprogram, they are necessary to be able to check user-supplied dependency contracts on callers of this subprogram.
 As each flow contract on a subprogram depends on the flow contracts of all the subprograms called inside its body, this computation can easily be quite time-consuming.
 Therefore, flow analysis sometimes trades-off precision of this computation for efficiency.

-That is in particular the case for **`Depends`** contracts, for which flow analysis simply assumes the worst: it assumes that each subprogram output depends on all of the subprogram’s inputs.
+That is in particular the case for :ada:`Depends` contracts, for which flow analysis simply assumes the worst: it assumes that each subprogram output depends on all of the subprogram’s inputs.
 To solve this issue, it is enough to manually supply contracts when computed ones are not precise enough.
-Note that supplying **`Global`** contracts may also be a good idea to speed up flow analysis on larger projects in general.
+Note that supplying :ada:`Global` contracts may also be a good idea to speed up flow analysis on larger projects in general.

 Code Examples / Pitfalls